zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 The terminology and features in your Zapier integration should be consistent with the terminology and features seen in your product's own UI.
 We strive to give users a consistent experience throughout Zapier, so your integration should also be consistent with the style used in other popular Zapier integrations.
 Be sure to follow [Zapier’s Branding and Design Guidelines](https://platform.zapier.com/partners/planning-guide#how-to-brand-your-zapier-integration) to ensure your integration suits the Zapier ecosystem well.

 ### 1.5 Valid Test Account
 The Zapier team verifies each trigger, action,and search in the integration to verify they function consistently with the platform.
-To do so, please set up a valid test account on your platform and share the test credentials with our team via the activation form.
+To do so, please set up a valid test account on your platform and share the test credentials with our team via the publishing form.
 Further requirements for the test account are below:

 * Create the test account using [contact@zapier.com](mailto:contact@zapier.com), so we have access to the Forgot Password flow.
 * Make sure the account includes all the features enabled needed to test out each Zap step with any special configurations set.
 All paid/premium features required for testing should be unlocked.